rackerlabs/docs-cloud-cdn/rst/dev-guide/general-api-info/authentication.rst

 information.

 To access the Rackspace CDN service, use the endpoint for the ``rackCDN`` service.

-.. tip:: To help you decide which regionalized endpoint to use, read `About regions <http://www.rackspace.com/knowledge_center/article/about-regions>`_ for choosing a data center.

 **Tenant ID**.
 Appears in the ``tenantId`` field in the ``endpoints`` element.
 The tenant ID is also known as the account number or the project ID.